Dejatori/team-software-enginnering-with-ai/README.md

 A big thank you to:

-- DeepLearning.AI, for this course of **"Introduction to Generative AI for Software Development"**. 🎓
+- DeepLearning.AI, for this course of **"Team Software Engineering with AI"**. 🎓
 - The Instructor [Laurence Moroney](https://www.linkedin.com/in/laurence-moroney/) for their excellent teaching and insights. 👨‍🏫
 - Open-source libraries and tools like Python, Jupyter, and NLTK that made this project possible. 🛠️